garrandall/popular-music-data/tracks/i-guess-the-lord-must-be-in-new-york-city-nilsson.md

 Seein' my prayers goin' unanswered
 I guess the Lord must be in New York City

-Well, here I am, Lord, knockin' at your back door, hmm Ain't it wonderful to be where I've always wanted to be?
+Well, here I am, Lord, knockin' at your back door, hm Ain't it wonderful to be where I've always wanted to be?
 For the first time, I'll breathe free
 Here in New York City

 Say goodbye to all my sorrow
 And by tomorrow I'll be on my way
 I guess the Lord must be in New York City

 So tired of getting nowhere
 And seein' my prayers goin' unanswered
 I guess the Lord must be in New York City

-Well, here I am, Lord, knockin' at your back door, hmm Ain't it wonderful to be where I've always wanted to be?
+Well, here I am, Lord, knockin' at your back door, hm Ain't it wonderful to be where I've always wanted to be?
 For the first time, I'll breathe free
 Here in New York City